 By Matt Orwat, UF/IFAS Horticulture Extension Agent for Washington County

-This piece originally appeared here on UF/IFAS Blogs as "Deadheading Can Keep Summer Perennials Beautiful."
+This piece originally appeared in 2019 on UF/IFAS Blogs as "Deadheading Can Keep Summer Perennials Beautiful."

 Deadheading can make a huge difference in the appearance of one's landscape without a whole lot of effort.
 The act of deadheading is the removal of individual blooms or flowering stalks that are past their prime.

 When deadheading, always trim the stem to an area above a node.
 The node can be determined by the presence of a leaf and its attachment to a stem.
 This area is known as the leaf axle.